The Compressed Annotation Matrix: an Efficient Data Structure for Computing Persistent Cohomology

 \subsection{Representation of the Simplicial Complex}

-We represent the simplicial complex in a data structure $\SC$ equipped with the operation {\sc Compute-boundary}$(\sigma)$ that computes the boundary of a simplex $\sigma$.
+We represent the simplicial complex $\K$ in a data structure $\SC$ equipped with the operation {\sc Compute-boundary}$(\sigma)$ that computes the boundary of a simplex $\sigma$.
 We denote by $\C_\partial^p$ the complexity of this operation where $p$ is the dimension of $\sigma$.
 Additionally, the simplices are ordered according to the filtration.

 Two data structures to represent simplicial complexes are of particular interest here.
-The first one is the \emph{Hasse diagram}, which is the graph whose nodes are in bijection with the simplices (of all dimensions) of the simplicial complex and an edge links two nodes representing two simplices $\tau$ and $\sigma$ iff $\tau \subseteq \sigma$, and the dimensions of $\tau$ and $\sigma$ differ by $1$.
-The second data structure is the \emph{simplex tree} introduced in~\cite{DBLP:conf/esa/BoissonnatM12}, which is a specific spanning tree of the Hasse diagram.
-For a simplicial complex $\K$ of dimension $k$ and a simplex $\sigma \in \K$ of dimension $p$, the Hasse diagram has size $O(k|\K|)$ and allows to compute {\sc Compute-boundary}$(\sigma)$ in time $O(p)$, whereas the simplex tree has size $O(|\K|)$ and allows to compute {\sc Compute-boundary}$(\sigma)$ in time $O(p^2D_{\text{m}})$, where $D_{\text{m}}$ is a small value related to the time needed to traverse the simplex tree.
+The first one is the \emph{Hasse diagram}, which is the graph whose nodes are in bijection with the simplices (of all dimensions) of the simplicial complex and an edge links two nodes representing two simplices $\tau$ and $\sigma$ iff $\tau \subseteq \sigma$ and the dimensions of $\tau$ and $\sigma$ differ by $1$.
+The second data structure is the \emph{simplex tree} introduced in~\cite{DBLP:journals/algorithmica/BoissonnatM14}, which is a specific spanning tree of the Hasse diagram.
+For a simplicial complex $\K$ of dimension $k$ and a simplex $\sigma \in \K$ of dimension $p$, the Hasse diagram has size $O(k|\K|)$ and allows to compute {\sc Compute-boundary}$(\sigma)$ in time $\C_\partial^p = O(p)$, whereas the simplex tree has size $O(|\K|)$ and allows to compute {\sc Compute-boundary}$(\sigma)$ in time $\C_\partial^p = O(p^2D_{\text{m}})$, where $D_{\text{m}}$ is typically a small value related to the time needed to traverse the simplex tree.
 Both structures can be used in our setting.
 For readability, we will use a Hasse diagram in the following.